How to Centre a Table Using CSS in Nvu and KompoZer

 Conclusion

 The method described in this article allows you to centre a table using CSS in Nvu or KompoZer.
 With this code, you can style your table using standards-compliant code without resorting to deprecated tags previously used by webmasters to center tables.
-Best of all, the code works in all modern browsers, even buggy ones like IE.
+Best of all, the code works in all modern browsers, as well as older buggy ones like IE 6 and 7.

 Please Do Not Reprint This Article